foresturquhart/grimoire/README.md

 3. **Plain Text (txt)** - Uses separator lines to distinguish between files.

 Each format includes metadata, a summary section, an optional directory tree, and the content of all files.

+## Secret Detection

+Grimoire includes built-in secret detection powered by [gitleaks](https://github.com/gitleaks/gitleaks) to help prevent accidentally sharing sensitive information when using the generated output with LLMs or other tools.

+By default, Grimoire scans for a wide variety of potential secrets including:

+- API keys and tokens (AWS, GitHub, GitLab, etc.)
+- Private keys (RSA, SSH, PGP, etc.)
+- Authentication credentials
+- Service-specific tokens (Stripe, Slack, Twilio, etc.)

+The secret detection behavior can be controlled with the following flags:

+- `--ignore-secrets`: Continues with output generation even if secrets are detected (logs warnings)
+- `--redact-secrets`: Automatically redacts any detected secrets with the format `[REDACTED SECRET: description]`

+If a secret is detected and neither of the above flags are specified, Grimoire will abort the operation and display a warning message, helping prevent accidental exposure of sensitive information.

 ## Contributing